oscoreio/Maui.Android.InAppUpdates/README.md

 # Maui.Android.InAppUpdates
-An example of implementing Android In-App Updates within a MAUI application with debugging capabilities.
+Sample application and NuGet package that implementing Android In-App Updates within a MAUI application with debugging capabilities.
-Also available as a NuGet package if you don't need customization.

 # Usage
 - Add NuGet package to your project: